 The WineCloud provides users with the ability to calculate tannin, colour and phenolics attributes in red grape, ferment and wine samples based on UV/Visible spectral readings.
+It also provides users with the capability to track and predict ferment profiles and to investigate the potential impact of different ferment management techniques.
 All data are stored securely and confidentially on the AWRI’s virtual private server.
-The WineCloud platform currently has two access options:
+The WineCloud platform currently has three access options:

 Standard access provides users with the ability to store, analyse and benchmark grape, ferment and wine analytical data.
 Standard + tannin access allows users to calculate tannin, phenolics and colour measures by using their own UV-Vis spectral data.

 Pricing applies per SITE and there is no limit on the number of sites allowed per organisation.